The Evidence on: Group B Strep

-For the hours in between, parents can ask for the IV can be “hep-locked” or “saline-locked” and detached, so that you are free from the IV pole.
+When the IV is running, it should not limit positioning, walking, or even laboring in water.
+For the hours in between, you can ask for the IV to be “hep-locked” or “saline-locked” and detached, so that you are free from the IV pole.

 Can infants acquire a GBS infection from staff handling the newborn?

-Researchers are quite certain that infants catch early GBS infections before they are born—most likely from GBS in the amniotic fluid.
+Researchers are quite certain that infants usually catch early GBS disease before they are born—likely from GBS in the amniotic fluid.
 As mentioned earlier, almost all infants with early GBS infection show symptoms within an hour after birth.